Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 meted out in response to perceived disobedience or infractions, but also as a

-imprisonment.
+by being whipped, shackled, hanged, beaten, burned, mutilated, branded, and imprisoned.
 Slave women were at high risk for rape and sexual abuse, a

 practice partially rooted in the patriarchal Southern culture of the era that